dthain/compilers-fa25/syllabus.md

 - Employ standard tools to create scanners, parsers, and code generators.
 (Projects 1, 2, and 4)
 - Construct a complete working compiler for a small language.
 (Overall Project)

-## How to Get the Most Out of Class

-To succeed in the class, you should attend all class meetings, take notes, and participate in class discussions.
-During most class sessions, I'll give a prepared lecture for about 30 minutes, and then we will shift into Q&amp;A or working on an example.
+## Course Design

+This course will be a mix of "low tech" and "high tech" components.
+Class time and written homeworks will be organized around "low tech" where you practice on paper and pencil to develop your mental muscles.
+Programming assignments will be "high tech" and permit the use of AI assistants for coding, building on what you learned from "low tech".

+### Online Textbook

+First, do the assigned readings over the weekend prior to the Monday class.
-The textbook is dense in places; sometimes a key algorithm may only occupy two pages in the book, but requires 30 minutes of class discussion to work out all the details.
-So, it works best if you read the textbook for a broad understanding before class, and then go back and review details and work some examples afterward.
+Note that the textbook is dense in places; sometimes a key algorithm may only occupy two pages in the book, but requires 30 minutes of class discussion to work out all the details.
+So, it works best if you read the textbook slowly, taking careful notes, and then go back to review after class.

+### Class Meetings

+Plan to attend every meeting to the class and participate actively.
+During most class sessions, I'll give a prepared lecture for about 30 minutes, and then we will shift into Q&amp;A or working some example problems in small groups.
+You should plan to take notes with pen and paper, and be ready to work problems together on paper or on the board.

 Because much of the class material involves working with data structures and examples of algorithms, I will mostly work on the blackboard instead of presenting slide decks.
-I recommend that you take notes by sketching along with pen and paper: the simple act of note-taking exercises your mental muscles in a way that passive observation does not.
-If you prefer to take notes on your laptop or tablet, then that's fine too.
+You should take notes by sketching along with pen and paper: the physical act of note-taking exercises your mental muscles in a way that passive observation does not.
+If you prefer to take notes on your laptop or tablet, that is acceptable.

-However, I do ask that you refrain from using your laptops or phones for non-class related tasks during class time.
+Please refrain from using your laptops or phones for non-class related tasks during class time.
 I know it is tempting during a brief lull to respond to messages, check the news, etc, but even one laptop open can be an unavoidable distraction for other people in the class.
 Let's reserve this time for working together.

-Also note that this class is designed to be primarily an in-person learning experience.
-Class recordings are a backup available if you are sick or otherwise excused.
-But don't use recordings as a substitute for attending.
+Finally, note that **classes will not be recorded**, so plan accordingly.
+Our class meetings are primarily for discussion and practice using the available written materials, so if you miss class for whatever reason, then catch up by reviewing the available materials and talking with a peer.

+### Homeworks and Exams

+Homework assignments will be done in a "low tech" way, and must be written neatly **on paper by hand with a pen**, and turned in at the beginning of class on the date due.
+Homeworks are an opportunity to practice solving problems of the sort that you will encounter on the exams.
+To that end, it is ok to work with other students in order to get "unstuck" on a tricky problem, as long as the end result is that you can do the work yourself.

+### Programming Assignments

+The main objective of the class is for you to build a compiler from scratch, translating the B-Minor language into X86 assembly language.
+This will be a substantial software engineering effort in which you will build the compiler in five different stages, at each stage developing a set of thorough tests that evaluate the correct (and incorrect) behavior of the overall tool.

+Generative AI tools (e.g. ChatGPT, Gemini, Copilot, etc) **are permitted** when working on the programming assignments.
+These tools are changing fast, and we are all still learning how to make best use of them, so consider this a learning opportunity.

+**However, you are still the engineer responsible for every aspect of the code that you produce!**
+Expect that you will need to spend substantial time thinking about and constructing tests, troubleshooting corner cases, and understanding error messages.
+This requires that you understand what the AI produces, and not just accept it blindly.

 ## Communications

 Assignments and the course schedule are available on the course website, and assignment grades will be posted in Canvas.
-We will be using Slack (\#compilers-fa23) to handle general Q&amp;A for the class.
+We will be using Slack (\#compilers-fa25) to handle general Q&amp;A for the class.
 If you have a technical question that could be of interest to others, please post it here, so that others can benefit from the answers.